oladokun-olayiwola/oladokun-olayiwola/README.md

 - 👋 Hi, I’m @oladokun-olayiwola
 - 👀 I’m interested in
-- 🌱 I’m currently learning NodeJS
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me